reox/static-page-pw-protect/README.md

 This small project is a byproduct of my [Tumbless blogging platform](https://github.com/matteobrusa/Tumbless) project.

-**Note**: This is a forked version which removes dependencies to external SHA library and jQuery.
+**Note**: This is a forked version which removes dependencies to any external JavaScript and further uses base62 to encode the hash to save some space in the URI.
 The only file that is required to copy is the `index.html`.

 ## Setup